 Having access to a wide variety of literature is crucial to educating and encouraging disadvantaged youth, and giving them the foundation they need to be successful.
 Likewise many small creative and educational companies rely on the support of patrons to continue to provide the content they do.

-If the environment and climate change are important to you, give to:
+If the environment and climate change are important to you:

 Earthworks: This nonprofit protects communities and the environment from the impact of mineral and energy development and provides sustainable solutions.